kalekundert/bind_dna/notebook/validate_cdna_display/ligate_linker_to_mrna/poly_a_linker_via_incubation_time/notes.rst

   possible to resolve this by adding RNase inhibitor.
 But there doesn't seem to be any benefit of a longer incubation time anyways.

+  .. update:: 2020/10/29

+    I'm actually not convicend that this gel shows any degradation.
+    Degradation bands should be yellow or green, not red.
+It's also noteable that the high-MW red bands in the 24h reactions seem to correspond with the bands in the overloaded linker-only lane, and that there are no red bands smaller than the linker by itself.
+I think what's more likely is that the linker is aggregating slowly over time, although I can't say exactly how.
+    Maybe it would be reversible if I incubate the samples at 70°C for 10 min instead of 3 min before running the gel.

 - I inadvertently bleached the mRNA+linker and mRNA bands by scanning them 4-5 times in an effort to pick a good intensity threshold.
 This can be seen by comparing the yields calculated for the Cy5 channel before and after these